 Leadership Vancouver Island was founded in 2005 in response a growing need for increased leadership capacity within Vancouver Island businesses, organization, and local government.
 This was done through the collaborative efforts of numerous community partners and volunteers.

-Today, the LVI program is administered by the dedicated volunteer Board of Directors of the Leadership Society of Vancouver Island in collaboration with Community Futures Cowichan and numerous community partners.
+Today, the LVI program is administered by the dedicated volunteer Board of Directors of the Leadership Society of Vancouver Island in collaboration with numerous community partners.

 The Story of LVI